-If you have been abused or neglected at Glenview Terrace Nursing Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Glenview Terrace Nursing Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Glenview Terrace Nursing Center?

 A for-profit nursing home in Cook County, Glenview Terrace Nursing Center has been providing its community a 313-bed facility for over 40 years.
 Among their services are rehab and medical services as well as support programs.
 Medicare and Medicaid support the programs of the nursing home.
 Glenview Terrace Nursing Center is located at 1511 Greenwood Road, Glenview, IL and may be reached through telephone number 847-729-9090.
 The Illinois Nursing Home Care Act and Department of Public Health govern Glenwood Healthcare & Rehab.

 Glenview Terrace Nursing Center’s Address, Phone Number, and Contact Information

 Glenview, IL 60025Teleph